Tuesday, August 15, 2023

 High Intensity Exercise May Reduce the Risk of Metastatic Cancer by 72%, Study Suggests

-In this study, the researchers defined high-intensity exercise as an exercise where your heart rate is 80-85% of the maximum pulse rate e.g. 132 for a 55-year-old.
-(How to Determine Your Maximum Heart Rate)
+The researchers defined high-intensity exercise as an exercise where your heart rate is 80-85% of your maximum pulse rate, e.g., 132 beats per minute for a 55-year-old.
+(How to Determine Your Maximum Heart Rate).

 Tuesday, January 3, 2023